-Before starting these steps, ensure that you have fully completed the "Preparing For Dismount" section of this chapter.
+Ensure that you have fully completed the "Preparing For Dismount" section of this chapter.

-Dolly Wheel
+20.3.1 - Dolly Wheel

-Refer to Illustrations in the Removal of Transport Equipment section on page 10.
-Instructions below are in reverse order.

-- 1. Remove rectangular Receiver Pin out of REAR rectangle hole in the Left-hand Strut. - 2.
-Lift Transport Dolly out of the Storage Pocket, and slide it in and backwards into the Receiver in the Strut Secure it with the rectangular Receiver Pin and Quick Pin. - 3.
-Remove the Dolly Wheel Drawbars from the top of the Uppertube and place near Dolly Transport. - 4.
-Install rear half of the Drawbar onto Dolly Transport and engage Locking Handle with Locking Pin. - 5.
-Install front half of Drawbar onto rear half of Drawbar using Locking Bolt with Quick Pin. - 6.
-Connect electrical connector between Drawbar halves. - 7.
-Route electrical connector from rear Drawbar through Strut Grommet Holes and connect to electrical connector.
+- 1. Remove rectangular receiver pin out of REAR rectangle hole in the left-hand strut. - Lift transport dolly axle out of the storage pocket, and slide it in and backwards into the receiver in the strut secure it with the rectangular receiver pin and guick pin.

+- Remove the Dolly Wheel Drawbars from the top of the Uppertube and place near Dolly Transport. - 4.
+Install rear half of the Drawbar onto Dolly Transport and engage Locking Handle with Locking Pin.

+Install front half of Drawbar onto rear half of Drawbar using Locking Bolt with Quick Pin.

-- 8. If Gauge Wheels are installed, remove both wheels from the Left-hand Gauge Wheel Control Arm and install onto Dolly Transport. - 9.
+- 6. Connect electrical connector between Drawbar halves. - Route electrical connector from rear Drawbar through Strut Grommet Holes and connect to electrical connector. - If Gauge Wheels are installed, remove both wheels from the Left-hand Gauge Wheel Control Arm and install onto Dolly Transport. - 9.
 Ensure all Locking Pins are secured and Transport Drawbar is facing the direction of travel.

-Integral Rear Axle
+20.3.2 - Integral Rear Axle

-- 1. Remove Pivot Locking Pin for Rear Axle Assembly and Pivot Rear Axle downwards.
-Reinstall Locking Pin. - 2.
-Remove Locking Pin for Telescoping Axle and pull out into fully extended position.
-Reinstall Locking Pin. - 3.
-Remove Locking Pin for Rear Axle Pivot and pivot mount upwards.
-Reinstall Locking Pin. - 4.
-Removed Deflector Wedge from Telescoping Axle and install on storage position. - 5.
-If Gauge Wheels are installed, remove both wheels from Right-Hand Gauge Wheel Control Arm and install onto Rear Axle Assembly. - 6.
+- Remove Pivot Locking Pin for Rear Axle Assembly and Pivot Rear Axle downwards.
+Reinstall Locking Pin. - Remove Locking Pin for Telescoping Axle and pull out into fully extended position.
+Reinstall Locking Pin. - Remove Locking Pin for Rear Axle Pivot and pivot mount upwards.
+Reinstall Locking Pin. - Removed Deflector Wedge from Telescoping Axle and install on storage position. - If Gauge Wheels are installed, remove both wheels from Right-Hand Gauge Wheel Control Arm and install onto Rear Axle Assembly. - 6.
 Ensure all Locking Pins are secured.

-Draper Header Removal
+20.3.3 - Draper Header Removal

-- 1. Install block in front and behind one of the Transport Wheels to ensure the Header does not roll when it disconnected from Combine. - 2.
-Ensure that it is safe to do so, and remove the Cylinder Locks from the Combine. - 3.
-Restart Combine and slowly lower Header to the ground.
-Ensure that all four Transport Wheels come into full contact with the ground. - 4.
-Continue to lower the Feeder House until it is totally retracted from the Auger Adapter Frame. - 5.
-Slowly back Combine away from the Header.
+- Install block in front and behind one of the Transport Wheels to ensure the Header does not roll when it disconnected from Combine. - 2.
+Ensure that it is safe to do so, and remove the Cylinder Locks from the Combine. - Restart Combine and slowly lower Header to the ground.
+Ensure that all four Transport Wheels come into full contact with the ground. - Continue to lower the Feeder House until it is totally retracted from the Auger Adapter Frame. - Slowly back Combine away from the Header.
 Be sure that Header does not move backwards with the Combine.
 If it does, shut Combine down completely and ensure all pins have been removed, and that everything is properly disengaged.

-Optional Equipment
+21 - Optional Equipment

-Cross Auger
+21.1 - Cross Auger